by L.

 Then laugh, I think.
 Why don’t you fucking laugh?

-Lia Dun is a nonbinary Chinese American writer whose work has appeared in Catapult, The Rumpus, and Autostraddle.
+L. is a writer whose work has appeared in Catapult, The Rumpus, and Autostraddle.
 In their free time, they can be found drinking boba and scrutinizing their birth chart.